po4tion/eslint-plugin-component/docs/rules/number-easy-read.md

 ```

 - `enabled`: for enabling the rule.
 0=off, 1=warn, 2=error.
 Defaults to 0.
+- `minLength`: set the length of the number to which eslint applies (default to `4`).

 ## When Not To Use It

-When you don't care about readability when writing code.
+When you don't care about readability when writing number type code.